 A private tutor who actually knows you.

+Ten weeks of scenarios from daily Cairo life.
 Short daily lessons, one a day.
-Both plans share the same first six weeks.
-Conversational keeps going past week 6 — into the weeks where you stop surviving and start speaking.
+Both plans share the same first six weeks; Conversational keeps going past week 6 into longer, more open exchanges.

+Both plans share the same mission — make Arabic something the world speaks.
+Both include the Talk page, an open Egyptian-Arabic chat partner you keep using long after the curriculum ends.
 Ongoing subscription.
 Cancel anytime.
-Both plans include the Talk page — an open Egyptian-Arabic chat partner you keep using long after the curriculum ends.

 Three days of full Conversational access.
 No card up front.
 If you don't add one by the end, your subscription cancels itself.